-This topic sets out and explains the key concepts of the m3ter service.
+This topic sets out and explains the key concepts of the m3ter platform.
 Hotlinks to specific topics for more details on these key concepts are provided.

 Tip: Other Terms?
 For definitions of other terms you'll find when working with the m3ter service, see the Glossary of Terms.

 Your company as a direct customer of m3ter.

 Your company as an indirect customer of m3ter via one of our partners who integrate with m3ter.